Veliocasses: Name

 The county of Vexin, attested in 617 as pagus Veliocassinus ('pagus of the Veliocasses'; Vilcassinum in 1092, Vulesin in 1118), is named after the ancient tribe.

 Geography

-The territory of the Veliocasses was located in the north and, limited extent, also in the south of the lower reaches of the Sequana (Seine) river.
+The Veliocasses occupied territory primarily north of the lower Sequana (Seine) river, with a smaller portion extending south of it.
 Their territory was situated between that of the Caletes and Bellovaci.
-Wooded heights constituted a natural frontier with the Bellovaci, where the latter dominated.
+Wooded highlands formed a natural boundary with the Bellovaci, who held sway in that region.

 During the pre-Roman period, their capital was probably the oppidum of Camp de Calidou (near Caudebec), then Rotomagus (present-day Rouen) after the reign of Augustus (27 BC–14 AD).
-The settlement was an important harbour for exports to the British Island in the 2nd century AD.
+In the 2nd century AD, the settlement served as a significant harbor for exports bound for Britain.

 History

 During the Gallic Wars (58–50 BC), the Veliocasses participated in the tribal coalition of the Belgae that resisted the Romans in 57 BC.
 In 52 they raised 3,000 men to support Vercingetorix, and fought alongside the Bellovaci in the final rebellion against Roman hegemony.